Takashiidobe/leetcode-in-rust/chapters/how-to-approach-problems/index.md

 ```

 Finally, if there's more than one jewel and more than one stone, for
-each stone, we check if it is a jewel.
+each stone, we check if it is a jewel in our set of jewels.

 ```rs
 assert_eq!(jewels_and_stones("abc".to_string(), "cxx".to_string()), 1);